 This became a huge learning experience for me.

-After the moment had passed, I continued to reflect on what made me so stubbornly attached to the plan we had made.
+After the moment passed, I continued to reflect on what made me so stubbornly attached to the plan we had made.
 I realized eventually that I resented having no choice but to trust the ultimate judgements of Joel and Sterling.
 The cooperative plan Joel and I decided gave me some say in how we were to get there, although Sterling surely knew best, I wasn’t part of that call.
 For better or worse, I am fiercely independent and have always known a certain degree of control in my own destiny.
 Now, I was totally subject to the decisions of others, no longer captain of my own ship.
-Reason tells me I am totally inferior to the experience of 67 year old Sterling, who has traveled these islands many times over, and though Joel may yet be a novice captain, his expertise far exceeds mine.
+Reason tells me I am totally inferior to the experience of 67 year old Sterling, who has traveled these islands many times over.
+Though Joel may yet be a novice captain, his expertise far exceeds mine.
 But reason doesn’t quite silence the petty voice in my head that hates being anything but self-reliant.

 Honeymoon was a magical little cove.

 We arrived with a few hours left of daylight, time enough to hike the length of the island and hunt down some coconuts.
 The coconut trees were at the far side of the island from where we anchored.
 Probably just over a mile away, a lighthouse stood on top of a hill marking the spot.
 There was no path, so finding our way through the brush and over the sharp volcanic rock that lined the beach wasn’t exactly a walk in the park.
 It was awesome.
-So fun for me to hop around on uncertain footing and stretch the leg muscles, I hadn’t realized how much I missed exploring on land.
+So fun for me to hop around on uncertain footing and stretch the leg muscles.
+I hadn’t realized how much I missed exploring on land.

 Eventually, we found the coconuts and went crazy.
 Sterling has this extendable saw-thing that he can use to reach up into the tall canopy and relieve the trees of their fruit.
 Totally slick.
 We loaded up the backpacks quickly and cut open a coconut each to drink some sweet nectar before heading back to the boats.